Miss-placed/DECLASSIFIED/README.md

 █████████  ██████  ████████████
 # [DECLASSIFIED](https://declassified.app/)

-This is an interactive map for CoD:Zombies, covering the games Cold War & Black Ops 6.
-[Interactive Map](https://declassified.app/)
+This is an [interactive Map](https://declassified.app/) for CoD:Zombies, covering the games Cold War & Black Ops 6.
 With every season more Intel becomes available, now this is the place to follow track and hunt for the next intel.

 ████ ██████████ █ ███████ ████